-Local food producers and artisans to come together for Mudgee’s biggest community market of the year.
+Local food and wine producers and artisans to come together for Mudgee’s biggest community market of the year.
 You will find Ceramics and silver jewellery next to award winning macarons or Olive Oil.
 Painters rub shoulders with textile artists, jewellers with bread makers – if it is handcrafted, baked, bottled or grown locally it will be for sale at this Makers Market.

 The Mudgee Farm Walks focus on the grass roots level of production, where participants meet the farmers and learn exactly how the produce is grown.
 There is often the chance to pick your own and taste the delicious produce in its freshest state.
 Two farms are visited on the third Sunday of the month, and the Farm Walk for March 19th will have the best of both worlds.
 We visit an urban permaculture farm right here in Mudgee, and then pop out to Pipeclay Lane to check out the kitchen gardens and vineyard at Robert Stein’s Winery and Vineyard.